How to elope in Portugal 2026/27 – your complete planning guide

 One of the best places to elope in Portugal for mountain views is Sete Cidades, a stunning volcano that towers over the landscape.
 There are two lakes – one a turquoise blue and the other a vibrant green – at the center, and it’s an incredible place to hike!

-When to elope in Portugal
+When to plan your Portugal elopement

 Winter is a little cooler, with more rain than the rest of the year, but there are less crowds!
 This means winter is a great time to elope, as the weather is still pretty mild and you won’t run into as many people.
 Many villages are also decorated for Christmas, which makes it a unique time to visit!